vaibruce/I2C_Communication_using_Arduino/README.md

 - **Master Commands**: Send commands via the Serial Monitor to control specific slave Arduinos.
 Each command should include the slave’s I2C address and the action
 - **Slave Responses**: Each slave Arduino can send back data or status updates to the master based on the command it receives.

-## Code Overview

-- **Master Arduino**: Reads commands from the Serial Monitor and sends messages to designated slave addresses.
-- **Slave Arduino**: Receives commands from the master and performs actions or sends data back based on the received command.